jtsmith2/pyDashboard/README.md

 ### Calendar Widget

-This widget uses OAuth2 and so the first time you use the software, it should ask you for your Google credentials and store those locally so that you won\'t be prompted again.
+This widget uses OAuth2 and so the first time you use the software, it should ask you for your Google credentials and store those locally so that you won't be prompted again.
 You can pull multiple calendars from your Google account (including those shared with you) and specify different colors to display each.

 ### YNAB Widget